Revenue Spent in 2003-04

 - Recreational fisheries research.

-- the ongoing operations of 10 Recreational Fisheries Officers (see pages 5 to 7 for information concerning the Recreational Fisheries Officers' Outputs for 2002/03)
+- The ongoing operations of 10 regionally-based Recreational Fisheries Officers (see pages two to six inclusive for information concerning these officers' Outputs for 2003/04);